-A student may not participate in graduation ceremonies, register for further sessions, or receive any diploma, certificate, transcripts, or Degree Verification Letter until all financial obligations have been satisfied with a zero balance.
-The university, as a security interest, shall retain any diploma, certificate, transcripts, or letter of recommendation until all such obligations are satisfied.
-The release of any such security interest prior to, or subsequent to, any default by the debtors shall not be considered a binding precedent or modification of this policy.
+A student may not participate in graduation ceremonies, register for further sessions, or receive any diploma or certificate until all financial obligations have been satisfied in accordance with LAPU financial policies.
+Any diploma or certificate shall be withheld by the university until all such obligations are satisfied.
+Release of any such documents, prior to or subsequent to any default by the debtors, shall not be considered a binding precedent or modification of this policy.
 The university reserves the right to make any changes in institutional refund policies, fees, and expenses without notice.

 The university reserves the right to make any changes in costs, payment plans, and refund policies without notice.

 Financial Aid Packaging

 LAPU offers financial aid in the form of loans, grants, and scholarships.
 In order to serve the large number of students needing financial assistance, LAPU coordinates various elements of each student’s financial aid program.
 This packaging approach may include assistance from two or more sources of financial aid.
 The university’s goal is to award all applicants the maximum scholarship, grant, and loan for which they qualify, within the restrictions of federal and state guidelines and institutional policies.

 Keeping in Touch

 The university will attempt to inform students about deadlines and procedures, but the final responsibility for the timely filing of the FAFSA and related documents is the student’s.

 Loan Code of Conduct

 As a part of the Program Participation Agreement for participating in Title IV financial aid programs, institutions are required to develop and comply with a loan code of conduct that prohibits conflicts of interest for financial aid personnel with respect to all student loans.
 Any LAPU employee who has responsibilities with respect to student educational loans must annually be reminded to comply with this code of conduct.
 The following provisions bring LAPU into compliance with the federal law [CFR 34 601.21 and HEOA 487].

 2. No financial aid employee of LAPU who has responsibilities with respect to education loans, or any of their family members, shall solicit or accept any gift from a lender, guarantor, or servicer of education loans.